50 SEO Tips to better optimise your website

 Strong meta descriptions will improve your CTR (Click-Through Rate) as users are better informed about the contents of your page, making them more likely to click onto it.

-13 – Remember that a 302 redirect does not send link equity.
+13 – Remember that a 302 redirect does not send as much link equity as a 301.

 14 – Include LSI keywords in your content.
 Google will love it!